fstiehle/bpmn-sol-llm-benchmark/README.md

 ### Configuration

 The main configuration for the benchmark is done in `bench.config.ts`.
-Key options include:
+Options include:

 - **STAMP**: Identifier for the current experiment (used in log and output paths).
 Currently `last`, which refers to the benchmark run conducted in our study.
 Create a new name for a new benchmark run.
 - **DEBUG**: Set via environment variable or `.env` file to enable debug output.